ngotrang2109/retail-product-lifecycle-pricing/docs/business_requirements.md

 ## 1. Business Problem
 Retail businesses face inventory imbalances (overstock/shortage) owing to:
-- Products at different lifecycle stages (new, growth, decline).
+- Products at different lifecycle stages (new, growth, maturity, decline).
 - Pricing not aligned with sales performance.
 - Lack of demand forecasting and slow operational reactions.